4dn-dcic/documentation_management/docs/source/travis_test.rst

 Travis Test
 ============

-We use travis to test that the cwl workflow works as we want to.
+We use travis to test that the cwl workflow works properly.
 In order to run a travis test, we need a travis.yml file and test files.

 The .travis.yml file